robosoft-ai/nova_carter_sm_library/sm_nav2_test_4/README.md

 Deactivate the Dynamics Xform.

+Go to PROPS/NVIDIA and frag the charger into the scene.
+Set the position to... z= 0.00917, y= 0.59935, x=5.27575
+Be sure to disable gravity and lock position or it will fall through the floor.

 ## Let's Get Started
 We begin by cloning isaac_ros_common and nova_carter repos to the src folder of our local workspace.
 My local workspace is ~/workspace/humble_ws
  ```